Medical expert of the article

 Sensitivity |

-Subjective sensation arising when filling the bladder.
-Determine from the moment of the first sensation of filling to a strong urge |
+A subjective sensation that occurs when the bladder is full.
+It is defined from the moment of the first feeling of filling until a strong urge |

-"Stability" (in the old terminology) or the absence of involuntary detrusor cuts |
+"Stability" (in old terminology) or absence of involuntary contractions of the detrusor |

 During the filling phase, the bladder is inhibited and does not contract.
-Urination begins with an arbitrarily initiated detrusor reduction |
+Micturition begins with a voluntary contraction of the detrusor |

 Compliance |

-The property of the bladder is to keep the low intraluminal pressure at various volumes of its filling.
-Determine by the formula C = V / P detrusor (ml / cm of water) |
+The ability of the urinary bladder to maintain low intraluminal pressure at different volumes of its filling.
+Determined by the formula C=V/P of the detrusor (ml/cm H2O) |

 Capacity |

-Cystometric - the volume of the bladder, which is commanded to urinate.
-Maximum cystometric - the volume at which the patient can no longer hold the urge to urinate |
+Cystometric - the volume of the bladder at which the command to urinate is given.
+Maximum cystometric - the volume at which the patient can no longer hold back the urge to urinate. |

-Competence (urethra) |
+Competence (of the urethra) |

-The ability to maintain and, if necessary, increase the pressure in the closure area, ensuring a constant difference in urethral and papillary pressure in its favor (ensuring the retention of urine during filling) |
+The ability to maintain and, if necessary, increase the pressure in the closure zone, ensuring the constancy of the difference between the urethral and bladder pressure in its favor (ensuring urine retention during filling) |

 The International Continence Society (ISC) recommends a minimum list of requirements for equipment for cystometry:

-- accounting of the standard information record.
+- accounting of standard information recording.

-- beginning of infusion;
+- start of infusion;

 - first sensation;

-- the first urge to urinate;
+- first urge to urinate;

 - normal urge to urinate;